4 Tipps, um eine Schlafscheidung zu vermeiden

 • Create a sleep schedule that works for both you and your partner.

-• Add soft light in your bedroom that does not disturb your sleeping partner.
+• Add gentle lighting in your bedroom that does not disturb your sleeping partner.

 • Agree on a comfortable room temperature.